Introduction

 Function object implementing x + y.

-This example also shows more compact how to evoke the function reduce
+This example also shows a more compact way to invoke the function reduce

 host_u = [ 1, 1, 1, 1, 1, 1, 1, 1, 1, 1 ]